 In rare cases, someone engaged in criminal activity may claim self-defense, such as if they were trying to leave and the initial victim escalated the situation.
 Still, these cases may require a significant burden of proof for self-defense.

-The key change in the 2005 stand your ground law is protection from prosecution if you are found to be within your rights to protect yourself.
+The key change in the 2005 stand your ground law is protection from prosecution if you are within your rights to protect yourself.

 If you are initially charged with assault or manslaughter, the arresting officer must provide evidence that you did not have the right to stand your ground.
 At the same time, your attorney must prove that you operated within your rights to use deadly force.